Transcription What is Transcription

 Prokaryotic Cells:

-In prokaryotic cells, such as bacteria, transcription occurs in the nucleoid region, which is a space within the cell that lacks a defined nucleus.
 Unlike eukaryotes, prokaryotes do not have a separate compartment for transcription.
 The DNA in prokaryotes is organized as a single circular chromosome located in the nucleoid region.

 During prokaryotic transcription, an mRNA molecule is synthesized directly from the DNA template without the need for additional processing or modifications, as seen in eukaryotic cells.
 The mRNA then moves to the ribosomes in the cytoplasm for translation.